 Behind closed doors, closed lips, and heavy eyes, millions of Americans are suffering in the dark.
 Mental illness currently affects nearly 43 million American adults and is steadily taking hold of our youth.
 That’s 20% of the U.S population suffering from some form of mental illness every year, with conditions such as depression, bipolar disorder, or schizophrenia.

 Mental illness is a term that covers a very broad spectrum of disorders and behavioral issues.
+As the Mayo Clinic points out, mental illnesses are also called mental health disorders.
 The most prevalent are depression, bipolar disorder, eating disorders, anxiety, and schizophrenia.
 The severity of these illnesses vary tremendously from case to case; however, mental illness is classified as a mental disorder that affects mood, behavior, and thinking on an ongoing basis.
 These conditions often affect one’s daily life and ability to function fully at work, home, and socially.

 Causes of Mental Illness